 Earth’s meteorite impacts

-A couple of thousand meteorites land on the Earth’s surface every year, and approximately 63,000 space rocks have been documented by science.
+There are a couple of thousand meteorite impacts on the Earth’s surface every year, and approximately 63,000 space rocks have been documented by science.
 The space rocks originate from the asteroid belt between Mars and Jupiter where battered celestial bodies from gigantic collisions revolve around the sun.
 Birger Schmitz said:

 “We were very surprised to learn that only one of the 70 largest asteroid collisions that took place over the past 500 million years resulted in an increased flux of meteorites to Earth.
 For some reason, most of the rocks stay in the asteroid belt.”